Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/defender/eval-defender-investigate-respond-additional.md

 ## <a name="prioritize-incidents"></a>Priorizar incidentes

-You get to the incident queue from **Incidents & alerts > Incidents** on the quick launch of the Microsoft 365 Defender portal ([security.microsoft.com](https://security.microsoft.com)).
+You get to the incident queue from **Incidents & alerts > Incidents** on the quick launch of the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft 365 Defender portal</a>.
 Por ejemplo:

 :::image type="content" source="../../media/incidents-queue/incidents-ss-incidents.png" alt-text="Ejemplo de la cola de incidentes.":::